-Refer to the section "Starting RMS".
+Refer to the "Starting RMS".
 You can use the Cluster Admin GUI or the command line interface from any node in the cluster.

-To avoid network access problems, perform RMS configuration tasks as root, and ensure that CF is installed, properly configured, and running as described in the Software Release Guide PRIMECLUSTER and the PRIMECLUSTER Installation Guide for your operating system.
+I To avoid network access problems, perform RMS configuration tasks as root, and ensure that CF is installed, properly configured, and running as described in "Software Release Guide" and "PRIMECLUSTER Installation Guide" for your operating system.